Berichte 2023

 Positiv ist jedoch, dass sich die Infrastruktur in Okombahe langsam ausweitet. weiterlesen

-Our three-month time in Namibia (Part 2)
+Our three-month stay in Namibia (Part 2)

 Apart from the 12 people I wrote about in the first part, we have also continued to develop our other projects.

-A)Our 80 supported students in the student dormitories
+A) Our 80 supported students in the student dormitories

-B)Our eight trainees
+B) Our eight trainees

 Unsere dreimonatige Zeit in Namibia (Teil1)